Soviet-Linux/development-docs/installer.md

 Disk partition
 --------------

-Disk partition, in Revolution-installer, occurs trough the use of partx as a backend.
-The API will simply act as a buffer between the front-end and partx.
-It will also simplify the interface.
+Disk partition will occur trough the use of libparted, which is part of the parted package.

 File system
 -----------